swiss-art-research-net/metaphacts-community/README.md

 For most developments (i.e. for starting-up the platform properly) you will need to have a RDF database in place.
 The database does not necessarily need to run on your local machine as long as it is accessible over a standard conform SPARQL endpoint interface.
 For your convenience, we recommend to run, for example, Blazegraph as a container on your local docker daemon so you can easily run serveral databases in parallel and switch between them:

-1. Login into Metaphacts docker registry: `docker login docker.metaphacts.com`
+1. Login into DockerHub: `docker login`
-2. Pull latest blazegraph image: `docker pull docker.metaphacts.com/snapshot/blazegraph:2.2.0-20160908.003514-6`
+2. Pull latest blazegraph image: `docker pull metaphacts/blazegraph-basic:2.2.0-20160908.003514-6`
-3. Run Blazegraph container with local storage mounted as data volume: `docker run --name blazegraph -d --restart=always -p 10080:8080 --env JAVA_OPTS="" -v /home/user/path-to-blazegraph-journal:/blazegraph-data docker.metaphacts.com/snapshot/blazegraph:2.2.0-20160908.003514-6`
+3. Run Blazegraph container with local storage mounted as data volume: `docker run --name blazegraph -d --restart=always -p 10080:8080 --env JAVA_OPTS="" -v /home/user/path-to-blazegraph-journal:/blazegraph-data metaphacts/blazegraph-basic:2.2.0-20160908.003514-6`

 Where `/home/user/path-to-blazegraph-journal-folder` is the folder on the host system where blazegraph journal will be stored.